Classmates-Turned-Family in Online Education

 This idea has been so well received that we have decided to make it an annual event, termed “The 3 Scholars & 1 Mentor Summer Reunion,” proposed to be held at each officer’s hometown in rotation.
 These friendships formed at Ashford and the AU SHRM Chapter live on.
 Online students have many opportunities to build friendships and form lasting relationships, just as traditional college students do.
 Join a club or stop by the Ashford Café.
 You never know what friends you will make!
 Don’t limit or isolate yourself to classroom activities only.
 Just because you can’t hang out in the library together in an online environment does not mean you cannot form lasting friendships.

 Since graduation, Gerri has received a substantial promotion to the executive level at her company, and Tanisha is in the process of joining the human resource profession.
-Myke is still waiting for just the right opportunity to take his HR career to the next level, but with support from the 3 Scholars and Dr. Thiry, it’s only a matter of time before he enjoys a major career advancement.
+Myke has been promoted to the highest level at his company.

 The 3 Scholars have taken several months to relax after completing our program to decide our next steps.
 We all plan to be lifetime members of SHRM and to serve as alumni ambassadors to continue to build the chapter and assist Dr. Thiry and future officers.
 We have also enrolled in the PhD program at Ashford’s sister school, University of the Rockies, and will begin our next educational journey in September 2017.
 And just as we had the same drive to succeed at Ashford—coming together for the common goal of establishing the AU SHRM chapter—all three of us intend to officially be the colleagues Dr. Thiry treats us as by returning to Ashford University as professors someday.